robenkleene/web-references/google-docs.md

 - `⌘[` / `⌘]`: Outdent / indent (also works with selection)

+## History

+In the top left, or click the `Last modified` text near the title.
+This might not be able to access, e.g., if you only have view access to a doc.

 ## Settings

 - To switch to "pageless": `File -> Page Setup`